svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/system-requirements.md

 # System Requirements

-This section shows the hardware, software, and platform requirements to help you set up and run the microservice efficiently.
+This section shows the hardware, software, and platform requirements to help you set up and run Smart Traffic Intersection Agent efficiently.

-This microservice currently supports CPU- and GPU-based runs.
-This microservice runs in the context of video summary pipeline.
+The agent currently supports CPU- and GPU-based runs, and runs in the context of video summary pipeline.
 Hence, the system requirements is as per the documentation in the sample application.

 ## Supported Operating Systems